joey199621/simpleforum/README.md

 # simpleforum
 Forum scratched in 1 hour

-to make it work, create a file named '/msconfig.php' (or change location in common.php file) with the following content:
+to make it work, create php a file named '/msconfig.php' (or change location in common.php file) with the following content:

-<?php
+define these two constant in the config file:
   //databaser user
 	define("DBUSER", "root");
    //database password
 	define("DBPASS", "root");

-?>

 Create a mysql database named jaforum and import the .sql file